 Each student has a Senior House Adviser.
 They are your connection to UCC and available by video calling, phone or email at all times.
 They also work with your son’s Academic Adviser on academic progress and can set up parent teacher interviews here at the school or by video call.

 The Health Centre is staffed by two nurses, a school counsellor and sports injury specialist.
 As well our school doctor is located close to the school for required appointments and referrals.
 Further, there are many world class hospitals located within 20 minutes of UCC, and boarding staff will accompany your son 24 hours per day.

-In addition to completing a notarized Custodianship Declaration the role of a custodian includes: • 24 Hour emergency student line • supporting visa/study permit renewals or other travel visa assistance where required (Additional fees for consulate, admin, transportation, courier fees will apply) • organization and placement for your child during holidays, school closures, illness, suspensions or emergencies as well as airport transfers.
-(Additional fees will apply for services) • provide ongoing support to the student during the school year The custodian is NOT financially responsible for the student.
+In addition to completing a notarized Custodianship Declaration the role of a custodian includes: • 24 Hour emergency contact • When necessary, organization and placement for your child during holidays, school closures, illness, suspensions or emergencies.
+The custodian is NOT financially responsible for the student.

 Parents and custodians must complete the Custodianship Declaration Form.
 Once completed, a copy of this form must be provided to Upper Canada College.
 This form is also required for the initial study visa application and all renewal applications.